Vaccination & Veterinary Requirements

 Rabies, Distemper-Parvo, and Bordetella are the three vaccinations required for your dog to visit us at the Ranch.
 We encourage the canine influenza vaccination but do not require it due to it's availability in local area.
 All vaccinations must be current at the time of boarding, grooming, or day play .
 We require hard copies from your vet before, your first visit to Roverwood Ranch.
 As a regular client, we require ongoing proof of vaccinations given.
 For your convenience, vaccination documents can be faxed to 913-273-1530 or emailed to .
 We will not be able to accept dogs without current vaccination records from your vet at Roverwood Ranch.

-Spay/Neuter Policy: To ensure the safety of all Day Play guests, females must be spayed if over 6 months of age, and males must be neutered if over 6 months of age.
+Spay/Neuter Policy: To ensure the safety of all Day Play guests, females must be spayed, and males must be neutered once out of puppyhood.
 If a dog is intact and requires an Overnight Stay, day play will not be allowed.
-However, those guests will be privately walked throughout the day for an additional fee.
+Those guests will be privately walked throughout the day for an additional fee.
 For more information on our Spay/Neuter policy, click here.

 Flea/Tick Policy: We require all dogs to be on a flea/tick preventive.
 Dogs found with fleas and/or ticks will be sent home from day play.
 If your dog is boarding or being groomed, he/she will be given a flea bath, or treated with Capstar (oral flea control) at the ADDITIONAL cost of $10 per treatment.
 Repeat offenders risk not being allowed back.
 The type of preventative is up to you, and there are a lot of products to choose from.
 Consult your vet for suggestions.
 If applying topical ointments, please wait a day or two before bringing to day play to allow the product time to soak in to protect your dogs’ playmates from ingesting harmful chemicals.
 Flea collars will be removed while in day play but will be put back on when it’s time to go home.